uh-dcm/qualitative-research-and-computers/docs/open-coding/atlasti.md

 ### Exporting project

-It is possible to export ATLAS.ti Cloud project, which allows you to continue to work with the data and analysis on Desktop version of ATLAS.ti or store it for archival.
+It is possible to export ATLAS.ti Web project, which allows you to continue to work with the data and analysis on Desktop version of ATLAS.ti or store it for archival.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/3qAU71qM4-8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>